noursandid/SundeedQLite/README.md

 ### Save

+To save an instance of a Model, you just need to call `.save(withForeignKey foreignKey: String? = nil)` function on the instance itself and it should be sufficient to create the table with the right columns and propagate the data, and of course call the right listeners (mentioned at a later stage in this documentation).
-To save an instance of a Model, you just need to call `.save(withForeignKey foreignKey: String? = nil, completion: (()->Void)? = nil)` function on the instance itself and it should be sufficient to create the table with the right columns and propagate the data, and of course call the right listeners (mentioned at a later stage in this documentation).
+To save an instance of a Model, you just need to call `.save(withForeignKey foreignKey: String? = nil)` function on the instance itself and it should be sufficient to create the table with the right columns and propagate the data, and of course call the right listeners (mentioned at a later stage in this documentation).
 The foreign key gives the ability to save a specific instance and link it to another one.

 ```swift